 The Company's money market funds are classified within Level 1 of the fair value hierarchy because they are valued using quoted prices in active markets.
 The Company's investments in U.S. government securities are classified within Level 2 of the fair value hierarchy because they have been valued using inputs other than quoted prices in active markets that are directly or indirectly observable.
-The Company's strategic investment and stock appreciation rights ("SARs") are classified within Level 3 of the fair value hierarchy because they have been valued using significant unobservable inputs for which the Company has been required to develop its own assumptions.
+The Company's strategic investment is classified within Level 3 of the fair value hierarchy because it has been valued using significant unobservable inputs for which the Company has been required to develop its own assumptions.

-A summary of the changes in the fair value of Level 3 financial instruments, of which remeasurement of SARs and impairment of strategic investments are recognized in the condensed consolidated statements of operations, is as follows (in thousands):
+The changes in the fair value of Level 3 financial instruments, of which remeasurement of SARs and impairment of strategic investments are recognized in the consolidated statements of operations, was immaterial for the three months ended March 31, 2024.